ElektraInitiative/libelektra/doc/tutorials/plugins.md

 information that is always defined to the macro PLUGINVERSION.

-As already said, readme_yourplugin.c is generated in the binary directory, so make sure that your CMakeLists.txt contains:
+As already said, readme_yourplugin.c is generated in the binary directory, so make sure that your CMakeLists.txt contains (prefer to use add_plugin where this is already done correctly):

 	include_directories (${CMAKE_CURRENT_BINARY_DIR})

 ## Coding ##

 This section will focus on an overview of the kind of code you would use to develop a plugin.
 It gives examples from real plugins